 Councillor Karen Kilgour, Cabinet Member for Education, Inclusion and Skills said

 “We are absolutely committed to ensuring that all young people in the North of Tyne area have access to employment support should they need it.

 This funding provides an opportunity to do just this and to reach those young people who are furthest away from existing provision.”

 It is envisaged that the programme will support young people through a culture of progression into mainstream services, existing provision or provide added value through community-based support.

 The programme will fund activities that enhance access to existing employability and mental health services for young people aged 16 –24.

-Applications must be submitted by noon on Thursday 2nd December 2021.
+Applications closed on Thursday 2nd December 2021.

 Read more about the NTCA Youth Employment Partnerships Programme